oliviadinicola/LIPS/README.md

 ### About the Algorithms
 #### Kingston/HNR
 This algorithm is adapted from [Christian DiCanio's lenition algorithm](https://www.acsu.buffalo.edu/~cdicanio/scripts/Kingston_lenition_2.praat).
 It calculates HNR, a measure that quantifies the level of additional noise present in the vocal signal.
 Essentially, the more lenited a segment, the more vowel-like it is, meaning a higher HNR.
 It also calculates measures used by John Kingston in his [paper](http://www.lingref.com/cpp/lasp/3/paper1711.pdf): intensity difference, mean intensity, and relative duration.
+The algorithm used in this toolkit can be found at `ui/lenition_2nd_1_KTOneBand.praat`.

 #### Inferencing
 This algorithm is used for the inferencing process after training a [Phonet](https://github.com/jcvasquezc/phonet) model.
 You will use the output Phonet model and corresponding phonological feature file as input to this algorithm (more information below).
+The algorithm used in this tookit can be found at `ui/inferencing.py`.

 ## Installation
 Either clone the [git](https://git-scm.com/) repository: